BCCVL/BCCVL_Test_Environment/README.md

 ==========================

 Note: This assumes you have finished the getting started steps, your VM is up, and has already been fully provisioned.

 The VM may take up to five minutes to start all the necessary services.
+The apache service will start up relatively quickly, and then you will receive a 503 status while the supervisord (plone) services are starting up.

 Once provisioning is successfully completed and the VM has started all necessary services, the VM will allow for interaction with a production instance environment at: